Setup with JWT

 Auth selection screen

-Select Server Authentication (with JWT) if you would like to verify application identity with a key pair.
-Then, provide a name for your application and click Create App.
+Select Server Authentication (with JWT) if you would like to verify application identity with a key pair and confirm with Create App.

 Once you make a selection, you will not be able to change to a different authentication method without creating a new application.